 A research study involving harvester ants was recently conducted in Spain.
-The results were highlighted by Penn State.
-Full results of the study will be released later this month.
-If the known findings are any indication, it could be a huge moment for organic farmers.
+The results were highlighted by Penn State with full results of the study published in the January 2019 issue of Biological Control.
+If the known findings are any indication, for organic farmers may have additional practices to establish for a more sustainable operation.

 The study was designed to determine what differences were occurring in harvester ant populations between tilled and no-tilled fields.
 Although the findings are not necessarily new concepts, they are confirmation of what most environmental scientists and farmers have already suspected.

 While it’s ideal to adopt a complete no-till method to farming, it’s sometimes unavoidable.
 With that in mind, this study suggested tilling one time a year; in the fall.
 This time period allows the ants to harvest weed seeds and establish generously sized colonies.

 Although flying insects help to achieve plant pollination, they shouldn’t be of exclusive focus.
 The insects in and on the ground also play an important role in the health of our food and ecosystems.